dialogic-godot/documentation/documentation/creating-extensions.md

 ## What is a subsystem?

 A subsystem is a script that contains useful methods for game execution.
 Subsystems can be accessed as `Dialogic.SubsystemName.method()` when running the game.
 They should contain all of your extensions game code.
-For example built-in subsystems include `Text, Portraits, Choices, Audio, etc.`.
+For example, built-in subsystems include `Text, Portraits, Choices, Audio, etc.`.
 Their methods are used by the built-in events and can be used by your events as well.

-Additionally it's good if a subsystem manages dialogic nodes.
+Additionally, it's good if a subsystem manages dialogic nodes.
 This could be done like this:

 ```gdscript
 func update_my_dialogic_nodes(some_setting):